+He was Governor-general of the Dutch colony in Brazil from 1637 to 1644.
 He was quite a character.
 He created South America's first museum, first observatory, first botanical gardens.
 His motto was Qua patet orbis meaning 'as far as the world extends'.
 He was endlessly curious and enthusiastic.
 He brought scientists and artists with him to Brazil so they could record, learn and share their knowledge of the 'New world', that is to say a world that was new to them.
 Some of this knowledge was shared by the publication of books and also by works of art, such as Post's paintings.